NVIDIA/accelerated-computing-hub/gpu-deployment-tutorial/gpu-deployment-from-scratch.md

 **What does this error mean?**

 This error indicates that CuPy cannot find the CUDA runtime libraries it needs to work.
-It's looking for `libnvrtc.so.12` (the NVIDIA Runtime Compiler library for CUDA 12), but it's not installed or not in the system's library path.
+It's looking for `libnvrtc.so.12` (the
+NVIDIA Runtime Compiler library for CUDA 12), but it's not installed or not in the system's library path.

+NVRTC is used to JIT (just-in-time) compile CUDA code at runtime.
+When we run `x_gpu**2`, CuPy needs NVRTC to dynamically compile a
+GPU kernel for this operation.

-we need the core CUDA libraries in order to run any CUDA code.
+We need the core CUDA libraries in order to run any CUDA code.
 Often these will be installed at the system level in `/usr/local/cuda`.
 Let's check that:

 ```bash
 ls -ld /usr/local/cuda*
 ```

 If these are missing we need to decide how to get those dependencies.
 The way we do this is different depending on whether we want to use `pip`/`uv` or `conda`/`pixi` for our Python package manager.

 ### Python Software environments

 At the moment, when you install CuPy with pip, the wheel only contains the Python code, not the underlying CUDA libraries.
 CuPy expects to find CUDA libraries already installed on your system at `/usr/local/cuda` or in the system library path.
 This is why we need to install the CUDA Toolkit separately.

+> [!NOTE]
-Note: For `cupy` this will change in the upcoming release.
+> For `cupy` this will change in the upcoming release.
 For `cudf` and `cuml`this is not an issue.
 Here we are illustrating how to troubleshoot in case you run into this type of errors.

 #### Pip